Increases in the sale of plant-based meat substitutes aren’t leading to one-on-one reductions in meat consumption.

 Meat production is also a major contributor to climate change.
 In the EU, agriculture accounts for 11 percent of greenhouse gas emissions; primarily methane and nitrous oxide from livestock farming.

 Emissions fell in the 1990s and early 2000s, but have since been stable.
 Farmers have become more efficient: emissions per liter of dairy and kilogram of meat have decreased.
-That has been offset by increases in production since the abolition of EU quotas.
+That has been offset by increases in total production since the abolition of EU quotas.

 The European Environment Agency projects that without changes in diet and policy, greenhouse gas emissions from agriculture will fall only 1.5 percent by 2040.